 How the Earned Income Exclusion Works

 For 2014, if an individual has only earnings income, he or she can earn up to around $1,500 per month and still be eligible for a small SSI benefit (depending on the type of disability and whether his or her state has a state supplement).
 This is because Social Security allows you to deduct part of your earnings from being counted toward SSI.
-For example, an individual earning $1,500 per month could subtract $65 of earned income, subtract another $20 for earned or unearned income, and then subtract half of the remainder, which works out to $710 of countable income, which is lower than the federal benefit rate.
-The federal benefit rate is also the SSI income limit.
-Those who earn less than $1,500 per month are eligible for a decreased SSI benefit.
+For example, an individual earning $1,500 per month could subtract $65 of earned income, subtract another $20 for earned or unearned income, and then subtract half of the remainder, which works out to almost $710 of countable income.
+This number is lower than the federal benefit rate, which is also the SSI income limit, so the individual would be entitled to a small SSI payment of about $14.
+So, those who earn less than $1,500 per month are eligible for a decreased SSI benefit.

 Remember, $721 is the federal maximum, but if you live in a state with a state supplement, the amount may be higher.

 However, when Social Security first considers your eligibility for SSI, there is a lower limit for work income: the substantial gainful activity limit.